gelo-m/Todo-app/README.md

 # Todo App

-An inventory system for web and POS.
+An task list app build with laravel 9 and react v6

 # Installation Steps
 1. Clone the project from this repository to any of your directory.